carolinafishes/carolinafishes.github.io/_posts/software/2019-08-04-TOAST_manual3.md

 ---
 layout: page
-title:  "Walking Through TOAST, Part3: Visualizating Missing Data and Assembly of Alignments"
+title:  "Walking Through TOAST, Part3: Missing Data Patterns and Assembly of Alignments"

 teaser: "Consider what isn't in your data"
 categories: